Spherical volume and spherical Plateau problem: Spherical Plateau solutions for 3-dimensional manifolds

 \end{theo}

-\begin{proof} The proof results from a combination of ideas in \cite{BCG91,BCG95,Souto01, Pieroni19}.
+\begin{proof}[Outline of proof] The proof results from a combination of ideas due to Besson-Courtois-Gallot, Souto and Pieroni \cite{BCG91,BCG95,Souto01, Pieroni19}.
 Let $M$ be a closed oriented $3$-manifold.
 By the Geometrization theorem, it is known that $M$ is the connected sum of irreducible manifolds $Y_1,...,Y_m$ such that each $Y_j$ is decomposed, after cutting along a disjoint collection of essential tori, into hyperbolic pieces and Seifert pieces (such pieces could be empty).
 Let $Y_1,...,Y_k$ ($k\in \{1,...,m\}$) be the summands with a non-empty union of hyperbolic JSJ components called $H_j\subset Y_j$.
 The manifold $H_j$ is not necessarily connected and if non-empty, $Y_j\setminus H_j$ is a graph manifold with boundary.
 Let $g_{j,\mathrm{hyp}}$ be the complete finite volume metric on $H_j$.
 The disjoint union of $H_j$ is the hyperbolic part of $M$ and is denoted by $M_\mathrm{hyp}$.

 In \cite[Theorem 3.1, Theorem 3.13]{Pieroni19}, for any small $\hat{\delta}>0$, a nonpositively curved metric $g_{j,\hat{\delta}}$ approximating the hyperbolic metric $g_{\mathrm{hyp}}$ is constructed on $Y_j$ for $j\in \{1,...,k\}$: there is in particular a region $\mathcal{R}_j \subset Y_j$ such that $g_{j,\hat{\delta}}$ is a hyperbolic metric on the $\frac{1}{\hat{\delta}}$-neighborhood of $\mathcal{R}_j$ in $Y_j$ with respect to $g_{j,\hat{\delta}}$, and